ntacv/AppDesign/README.md

 thoses buttons trigger a react context change of state I have tried to contorle the theme colors without changing the styling i have defined from the beginning of the project.
 It made the use of theming harder as i cannot controle the js variable in the style file without putting them in a funtion.

+To improve the experience, the email adresse under the profil picture is clickable and linked to a new email.
+The adresse in the ```Text``` component is contained in a button that use the ```Linking``` package.
+The link is a ```mailto``` link that opens the default email app with the adresse as recipient.